Arizona requires landlords to make the following disclosures to tenants :

 Business tax pass-through.
 If the landlord pays a local tax based on rent and that tax increases, landlord may pass through the increase by increasing the rent upon 30 days' notice (but not before the new tax is effective), but only if the landlord's right to adjust the rent is disclosed in the rental agreement.
 (Ariz.
 Rev. Stat. § 33-1314)

 Availability of Landlord and Tenant Act.
-Landlord must inform tenant in writing that the Residential Landlord and Tenant Act is available on the Arizona Secretary of State’s website.
+Landlord must inform tenant in writing that the Residential Landlord and Tenant Act is available on the Arizona department of housing's website.
 (Ariz.
-Rev. Stat. § 33 1322)
+Rev. Stat. § 33-1322)

 Check the Arizona statute (Ariz.
 Rev. Stat.
 Ann. §§ 33-1314, 33-1319, 33-1321-22, 33-13.401) for details on these disclosures.
 See the Laws and Legal Research section of Nolo for advice on finding and reading statutes and court decisions.